Andrew Brown (musician)

-Andrew Brown (February 2, 1900 – August 1960) was an American jazz reedist.
+Andrew Brown, sometimes given as Andy Brown, (February 2, 1900 – August 1960) was an American jazz reedist.
 He played clarinet, bass saxophone, alto saxophone, and tenor saxophone, and is best known for his longtime association with Cab Calloway.

-Early in the 1920s Brown worked in the bands of P.B.
+Early in the 1920s, Brown worked in the bands of P.B.
 Langford and Wilson Robinson.
 He was a member of the house band at Harlem's Cotton Club starting in 1925.
 This group eventually came to be known as the Missourians under bandleader Andrew Preer; by the end of the 1920s, Cab Calloway had taken leadership of it.
 Brown played in Calloway's band until 1945, including on many recording sessions and a tour of Europe in 1934.
 He appeared alongside Calloway as a performer in sound films including Hi-De-Ho (1937), Blues in the Night (1942), and Minnie the Moocher (1942).
 In the late 1940s Brown ran a music education studio in New York.